stellio-hub/stellio-docs/docs/TROUBLESHOOT.md

 ### Other common mistakes

 We are looking to document other common mistakes.
-If you're aware of any, feel free to let us know or contribute at https://github.com/stellio-hub/stellio-docs
+If you're aware of any, feel free to let us know on https://github.com/stellio-hub/stellio-docs